 In most modern homes, technology and digital entertainment is at the heart of every family room, bedroom, and home office.
 From kids enjoying video games to the entire family gathering for movie night, our screens often provide the pulse of our leisure time at home.

 But nobody enjoys seeing all of the electronics all of the time.
-It’s nice to be able to escape from the screens when we host visitors, or to relax in our home without digital distractions.
+It’s nice to be able to escape from the screens when we host visitors.
+It is also great to relax in our home without digital distractions.

 Take a look at these creative ways to make your interior décor-rather than unsightly electronics-the star of the show.